Is PEP Right for Me?

 When should I take PEP?

-Any healthcare provider can prescribe PrEP.
-Some of the places you can seek treatment include doctors’ offices, emergency rooms, urgent care clinics or local HIV clinics.
+Any licensed healthcare provider can prescribe PEP.
+Some of the places you can seek PEP include doctors’ offices, emergency rooms, urgent care clinics or local HIV clinics and community-based organizations.

 Is PEP Right for Me?